-7. Membership of employees and worker in association(s) or Unions recognized by the listed entity:
+Membership of employees and worker in association(s) or Unions recognized by the listed entity:

 Category FY 22-23 FY 21-22

-Total employees / workers in respective category (A)No. of employees/ workers in respective category, who are part of association(s) or Union (B)% (B / A)Total employees / workers in respective category (C)No. of employees/ workers in respective category, who are part of association(s) or Union (D)% (B / A)Total employees workers in respective category, who are part of association(s) or Union (D)%
+Total employees / workers in respective category (A) No. of employees/ workers in respective category, who are part of association(s) or Union (B) % (B / A) Total employees / workers in respective category (C) No. of employees/ workers in respective category, who are part of association(s) or Union (D) % (D / C)

 Total Permanent Employees

 Male

 Female Currently none of our er nployees and workers ar e in any asso ociation or unions.
-How vever, the Company does not prohibit
+Hov vever, the Company does not prohibit

-Total Permanent Worker any association or union for its employees and workers.
+Total Permanent Worker any association or unior Currently none of our employees and workers are in any association or unions.
+However, the Company does not prohibit any association or union for its employees and workers.

 Male

 Female

-8. Details of training given to employees and workers:
+Details of training given to employees and workers: